Alcohol Rehab (Inpatient and Outpatient)

 Having said that, there are times when life simply won’t allow for residential treatment.
 Whatever the reason, here at Infinity Addiction, we can help you overcome this with outpatient treatment.

-Alcohol Addiction Treatments
+Alcohol Rehab Treatments

 Here at Infinity Addiction Solutions, we offer treatment with a number of professionals and clinics throughout the UK and abroad who can assist the alcoholic in question, at their own pace.
 There are two steps to alcohol addiction treatment and these commonly include alcohol detox and rehabilitation.
 Detox deals with the physical side of the addiction while rehabilitation works with the person’s mind, attitude and behaviour that contribute towards alcohol use.
 It’s within rehabilitation that more deep rooted issues are often dealt with.